 A well-written quote shows your professionalism and protects your business from legal and financial risks.
 Your quote document should include:

-- Your business details
+- Your business details (business name/your name, contact information, ABN, etc),

-- Total and the breakdown of costs
+- Total and the breakdown of costs (known as an ‘itemised quote’),

-- Payment terms and conditions
+- Payment method and terms & conditions,

-- Customer acceptance signature
+- Customer acceptance prompt/signature field

 If you’re looking for quoting templates, you can find and download them HERE.